fleetdm/fleet/docs/Deploying/Configuration.md

 ##### osquery_async_host_redis_scan_keys_count

 Applies only when `osquery_enable_async_host_processing` is enabled.
-Order of magnitude (e.g. 10, 100, 1000, etc.) of set members to scan in a single ZSCAN/SSCAN request for items to process when collecting host data into the database.
+Order of magnitude (e.g., 10, 100, 1000, etc.) of set members to scan in a single ZSCAN/SSCAN request for items to process when collecting host data into the database.

 - Default value: 1000
 - Environment variable: `FLEET_OSQUERY_ASYNC_HOST_REDIS_SCAN_KEYS_COUNT`